 |Contact your local Honda dealer for pricing||

-There are five customizable plans that range from comprehensive, bumper-to-bumper coverage to basic coverage of your vehicle’s most essential systems.
-The terms span up to 200,000 miles, and when it comes time for repairs, you can take your vehicle to any ASE-Certified® repair facility nationwide.
+Endurance offers six customizable plans that range from comprehensive, bumper-to-bumper coverage to basic coverage of your vehicle’s most essential systems.
+The terms span to 200,000+ miles, and when it comes time for repairs, you can take your vehicle to any ASE-certified repair shop.

 Here are a few of the other reasons we like Endurance:

 - Repair shops are paid directly for covered services.